TO-Point/Transcend/readme.md

 ## Styling
 All of this is managed through Transcend web app, and loaded through an airgap script param.
 The css file in this repo is a back up.
+(Transcend wiped custom styles once already.)

 ## Some notes that helped me debug things